danielopisani/SODA-Dataset/README.md

 # SODA-Dataset
 The SODA Dataset is a computer vision dataset containing aerial imagery of small objects captured at different altitudes.
 The Small Objects from Different Altitude (SODA) Dataset contains 829 images and 6719 object annotations.
+The objects are annotated using polygons.

 ## Dataset Classes
 * Clear Plastic Bottles (clear_plastic_bottle)